forestgrape/coronavirus/controlling.md

 ### Outside is Safer
 Outside the viruses get diluted and then are cleared or decay faster than inside.
 Due to decay and clearance there's no accumulation.
-However, outside infection probability is not zero just smaller than inside - as described in the [transmission section](./transmission.md), outside the main risk is in face-to-face situations.
+However, outside infection probability is not zero just smaller than inside - as described in the [transmission section](./transmission.md), outside the main transmission opportunity in face-to-face situations (however droplet infections don't directly and are less likely to induce deep lung infections ([Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md)).

-Outside there is:
+Outside there is safer because of:
 - [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
 - [Virion Clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.

-and as described in the [viability chapter](./virion_viability.md), the [Virion Decay](./virion_viability.md) is high due to sunlight, heat.
-Additionally there are countless microorganisms nourishing from anything digestible.
+- The [Virion Decay Rate](./virion_viability.md) is high due to sunlight and environment variations.
+- Once attached to natural surfaces, there are countless microorganisms nourishing from anything digestible.

 #### Dilution
 Outside there is much more air per person than inside: